-However, by sponsoring a branded workshop at the Seedstars Summit, you don’t need to worry about these resource-consuming elements.
+However, by sponsoring a branded workshop at the Seedstars Summit, you don’t need to worry about these resource-consuming hassles.
 You can save your time and have the opportunity to dig deeper into a challenge as Seedstars will ensure full workshop participation and take care of logistical matters.
 You will also have the ability to mobilise the energy and intelligence of diverse stakeholders in a high-end network.

 The annual Seedstars Summit is going to happen on 5 April in Lausanne, Switzerland, and will gather high-level entrepreneurs, investors, corporates, government officials and ecosystem builders from all around the world.
 For more information on how to sponsor a branded workshop at the summit, please visit our partner’s page.

 Let us now dig deeper into what the Seedstars workshops consists of!
 First of all, it is important to emphasise that the workshops are based on three pillars:

 One of the most important aspects of a successful workshop is the group knowledge composed by its participants.
 It is extremely important to have a varied group of individuals who can contribute with idea sharing, awareness raising of the diversity of realities and professional expertise in a specific industry.

 Secondly, we put great emphasis on the problem-solving mentality.
 All challenges are approached with a process leading to concrete outcomes by using a participatory methods, facilitation and creativity techniques, such as brainstorming, ideation and root cause analysis.

 Workshops can be a highly effective means for networking as the participants undergo interactive exercises with the goal of finding creative solutions together.
 The Seedstars workshops differentiate themselves by inviting selected attendees, clustering industries for in-depth discussions, providing a chance to book 1:1 meetings and a private lunch after the end of it.